-- pay for the goods in at least two instalments (when the agreement is called a ‘lay-by’), or pay for the goods in at least three instalments (when the agreement is not specifically called a ‘lay-by’), and
+- pay for the products in at least two instalments (when the agreement is called a ‘lay-by’), or pay for the products in at least three instalments (when the agreement is not specifically called a ‘lay-by’), and

-- do not receive the goods until the full price has been paid.
+- do not receive the products until the full price has been paid.

 Any deposit you pay is an instalment.